GoogleCloudPlatform/cloud-data-quality/OVERVIEW.md

 Row-level validation checks attributes of individual rows or elements of the data: For example whether the value is in a given range, or whether all fields are internally consistent.
 There are also validation checks that cannot be performed by just inspecting one row or element.
 We call this "set-level validation".
 Possibly the simplest example of set-level validation is a check on the total row count.

 An important difference between row-level and set-level validation is that in the case of set-level validation, in general, one cannot say which rows cause a check to fail.
 Also, in some cases it's not possible to say how many rows fail the check.
 With row-level validation on the other hand, we can connect each validation error to a specific row.
-This difference in reflected in the `CloudDQ` output.
+This difference is reflected in the `CloudDQ` output.
 For row-level validation, `CloudDQ` reports the number of rows validated, how many were successful, how many produced errors and how many were null.
 For set-level checks, `CloudDQ` only provides how many rows the check was run on, how many errors were generated, plus an overall success or failure flag.

 The number of errors from set-level validation may or may not have a relation to a number of rows, depending on how the check is coded.
 For example, for a check on uniqueness, the number of errors may equal the number of duplicated rows, the number of elements that are duplicated, or something else entirely.

-As mentioned, of the built-in rule types, only `CUSTOM_SQL_STATEMENT` is intended for set-level validation.
+Of the built-in rule types, `CUSTOM_SQL_STATEMENT` is intended for set-level validation.
 That means that any check implemented using this rule type will produce output that can be expected from set-level validation.
-This is independent of the nature of the check -- it's certainly feasible to implement row-level checks using rules of the `CUSTOM_SQL_STATEMENT` type.

 #### Rule Type `NOT_NULL`

 Violated if any row in the given column contains null.

-The rule is applied to a column in a table (an “entity”)  through a rule binding.

 ```yaml
 rules: